Cornell University College of Veterinary Medicine

 University of Florida College of Veterinary Medicine

-Pet Loss Support — Cornell University
+Tufts Pet Loss Support Helpline

 ASPCA Pet Loss Resources